thundra-io/serverless-plugin-thundra/README.md

 Ensure that the plugin is the first plugin you add under `plugins`

-Also make sure that you have `thundra_apiKey` environment variable set to your api key, to see your invocations in the Thundra web console.
+Also make sure that you have `THUNDRA_APIKEY` environment variable set to your api key, to see your invocations in the Thundra web console.

 ## Configuration